-According to the CDC, reported symptoms from confirmed COVID-19 cases have ranged from mild, cold-like symptoms to severe illness and death.
+According to the CDC, reported symptoms from confirmed COVID-19 cases have ranged from no symptoms to mild, cold-like symptoms to severe illness and death.
 The following symptoms may appear 2-14 days after exposure.*

 A persistent, moderate or severe cough is a symptom to monitor closely.

 Have a high fever?
-Make an appointment with your provider to see if you might be at risk for the Coronavirus.
+Make an appointment with your provider if you have this symptom, as a high fever may indicate the presence of coronavirus.

 Shortness of Breath

 COVID-19 is thought to spread mainly from person-to-person.
 Avoid close contact with anyone showing symptoms of respiratory illness such as coughing or sneezing.

-The virus is thought to spread mainly from person-to-person contact, especially between people who are in close contact with one another (within about 6 feet), according to the CDC.
+The virus is thought to spread mainly from person-to-person contact, especially with close contact (within about 6 feet), according to the CDC.
 The longer contact lasts, the greater the chance of infection.

-The virus is transmitted through respiratory droplets produced when an infected person breathes, coughs, or sneezes.
-These droplets can land in the mouths or noses of people who are nearby, or be inhaled into the lungs.
+The virus is transmitted through airborne respiratory droplets produced when an infected person breathes, coughs, or sneezes.
+These can be inhaled through the mouths or noses of nearby people.

 Hard surfaces can also host germs.
 Be sure to wipe down areas that are in contact with various people throughout the day.

 Wash your hands often with soap and water for at least 20 seconds.

-Consider carrying hand sanitizer with at least 60% alcohol.
+Carry and use hand sanitizer with at least 60% alcohol content.

 Stay at home if you’re feeling sick and for up to 24 hours after your symptoms go away.